The House That Dripped Blood: Plot

 Holloway refuses to believe Stoker and goes to the house, despite it being nearly midnight and the house having no electricity.
 He explores the house by candlelight, eventually breaking into a locked basement where he finds and kills Henderson, now a fully transformed vampire.
 He is himself then killed by Carla.

-The next morning Stoker walks up to the house and breaks the fourth wall by talking to the audience — asking if they understand the secret of the house: That it reflects the personality of whoever is living in it and treats them accordingly.
-He muses that perhaps the audience would be suitable, and "that there is nothing to fear, provided [they're] the right sort of person".
+The next morning, Stoker walks up to the house and breaks the fourth wall by talking to the audience – asking if they understand the secret of the house: that it reflects the personality of whoever is living in it and treats them accordingly.
+He muses that perhaps the audience would be suitable, and "that there is nothing to be afraid of, provided [they're] the right sort of person".